AeTher97/Steelseries_Youtube_Addon/readme.md

 Steelseries API finder is required for mor information see ***installation***.

 ### Compatibility
 Extension works on both YouTube and YouTube Music.
 However, it is limited to Chrome browser.
-In the future it might be extended to support other browsers if it is possible.
+In the future it might be extended to support other browsers if possible.

 ### Data
 Extension displays following information on a device display: